slint-ui/slint/docs/src/content/docs/guide/intro.md

 ### A Single UI Language for all products
 There is only one Slint UI language.
 Regardless of the target platform be it an ultra-low-power microcontroller, a desktop application, or a mobile application, the same language is used to describe the user interface.

-### Separate Business Logic
-The business logic can then be written with Rust, C++ or TypeScript.

 ### Powerful UI renderer.
 Slint provides its own UI render layer.
 It's optimized for power efficiency and low memory usage.
 Offering a software renderer for platforms without a GPU and a hardware renderer for platforms with a GPU.

+### Visual Tooling
+Code is a great abstraction for describing the user interface, however it's possible to translate that in your head into a visual representation.
+This is where Slint's visual tooling comes in.
+It provides a live preview of your application, so you can see the result of your changes in real time.
+This ins't a simulation or an emulation, but a real-time preview of your application.

+### Separate Business Logic
+The business logic can then be written with Rust, C++ or TypeScript.

 ### Bridge between the two worlds.
 Slint also provides a simple way to bridge the gap between the business logic and the UI.